Hiroaki-K4/gl_programming/srcs/chapter_12/README.md

 # Colors
-We can a e light source cube.
+We can create a light source cube.

 ```bash
 cd colors